onlime/policyd-rate-guard/README.md

 ### Setup

-To run the daemon in production, follow this:
+To setup PolicydRateGuard and run the daemon in production, follow this:

+> [!NOTE]
+> Remember, there's an Ansible Galaxy role [`onlime.policyd_rate_guard`](https://galaxy.ansible.com/onlime/policyd_rate_guard) for all this, if you don't like it the manual way!

 1. Prepare MySQL database `policyd-rate-guard` and user `policyd-rate-guard`: